CRC-FONDA/A2-metagenome-snakemake/README.md

 This version of a metagenomics workflow aims to work around the constraint of having low memory.
 A hash table based approach is used instead of the IBF.

 Steps of workflow:
-1. Simulate data with the raptor data simulation:
-2. Create a hash table over the simulated reference data
+1. Create a hash table over the simulated reference data
+2. Query the reads in the hashmap and determine potential bin matches
+3. Distribute reads by writing e.g all reads that should be mapped to bin 1 to a file
-3. Create an FM-index for each of the bins of the reference
+4. Create an FM-index for each of the bins of the reference
-4. Map each read to the FM-index determined by hashmap pre-filtering
+5. Read the distributed reads and map to the FM-index determined by hashmap pre-filtering

 **NOTE:** The hashmap has to be built from source.